czernous/persian-hugo/exampleSite/content/post/15-principles-to-writing-good-headlines.md

 So long story short it is better to create a headline that may not be exciting.
 But gets to the point and leads your readers to what is promised on your page.

-Than to write a headline that is clickbaity, serves no purpose and offers nothing in relation to the content.
+Rather than to write a headline that is clickbaity, serves no purpose and offers nothing in relation to the content.

 ## **Leave them feeling curious**